Dr. George W Crane

 There are of course many more questions you could ask that are more specific to the situation you are currently dealing with.
 It’s therefore important to take some time with this process by literally putting yourself into the other person’s shoes and living through this situation entirely from their perspective.
-Only in this way will you gain a deep understanding on how to think, act, behave and approach the situation with supreme confidence.
+Only in this way will you gain a deep understanding of how to think, act, behave and approach the situation with supreme confidence.

-This whole process might of course take some planning.
-However, with a little thought and effort you can certainly uncover a formula that works for this person and that will also work in your own personal situation.
+This whole process might, of course, take some planning.
+However, with a little thought and effort, you can certainly uncover a formula that works for this person and that will also work in your own personal situation.
 Once you have the formula, it’s then paramount to keep acting “as if” you’re this person until you acquire the necessary confidence to attain your desired outcome.

 Think of this scenario as an “acting gig”.
 You have won a role in a movie and you must now play this person within a scene of that movie.
-You must therefore embody them fully and allow their character to become part of you for a certain period of time.
+You must, therefore, embody them fully and allow their character to become part of you for a certain period of time.
 Then when you’re done, you leave the movie set and you go back to your own life being “you”. 🙂